ryeash/doctor/README.md

 >   return ...
 > }
 > ```
 > The resulting provider will satisfy both BookDao and PurchaseDao dependencies.
-The main
+The primary
 > type for the resulting provider will be the first listed type (in this case BookDao), with any additional
 > types (PurchaseDao) being treated as satisfied super types.
 This means for the purposes of verifying
 > duplicate providers only the first bound will be considered.